FahdZaghdoudi/Web-Scraping-using-BeautifulSoup/README.md

 1. Check a website's Term and Conditions before scraping it and read the statements about legal use of the data.
 2. Do not request data from the website too aggressiely and ensure that your program behaves in a reasonable manner.
 3. Revisit the website and rewrite code as needed as the layout of the site may change.

+### Usage

+You can open the ipynb on Jupyter Notebook locally or use [Google Colab](https://colab.research.google.com/)